-Much has been said in recent years about digitalisation and the impact it is having on our world.
+Much has been said in recent years about digitalization and the impact it is having on our world.
 Many digital initiatives have been focused on new ways to engage with customers, taking advantage of and/ or responding to risks arising from social media and considering creative approaches to use mobile devices and location services to engage with customers in different ways.
 Most businesses are still trying to work out how to use these basic technologies in the right way to deliver enhanced value to customers and to the business.
 The impact has been extreme in a few industry segments and may be perceived to have been marginal in many others.

-We can all cite examples of businesses adversely impacted by disruptive technologies, whether it is businesses such as Amazon and eBay revolutionising retail; Netflix, Spotify and Apple transforming the way we consume media content; TripAdvisor, Expedia and, most recently, Airbnb changing how we plan our travel; or PayPal, Apple Pay and, to a lesser extent today at least, Bitcoin impacting the means by which we pay for goods.
+We can all cite examples of businesses adversely impacted by disruptive technologies, whether it is businesses such as Amazon and eBay revolutionizing retail; Netflix, Spotify and Apple transforming the way we consume media content; TripAdvisor, Expedia and, most recently, Airbnb changing how we plan our travel; or PayPal, Apple Pay and, to a lesser extent today at least, Bitcoin impacting the means by which we pay for goods.

 The impact of these changes has been dramatic, and many long-established household brands have disappeared in the process.
 The examples are, however, no longer isolated.
 Depending on your perspective, the exciting or worrisome truth is that the digital revolution is only just getting started and the pace of change is accelerating rapidly.